xerc/mac-install-guide/ruby/index-faq.md

 <details>
 <summary><h2>Is Ruby Installed on a Mac?</h2></summary>
 <p>
 A <a href="/faq/do-not-use-mac-system-ruby/index.html">"system" Ruby</a> comes pre-installed on macOS to support scripting and casual utility programming.
-MacOS Big Sur and Catalina include an older Ruby 2.6.3 (Ruby 3.0.1 is the newest version).
+MacOS Monterey includes an older Ruby 2.6.8 (Ruby 3.0.1 is the newest version).
 To check if Ruby is installed and see its version, enter `ruby -v` in the terminal application.
 For details, see the article <a href="/faq/is-ruby-installed-mac/index.html">Is Ruby Installed on my Mac?</a> Most developers use a software version manager to install a newer Ruby version for developing software on a Mac.
 </p>
 </details>

 <details>
-<summary><h2>What is the macOS Big Sur Ruby version?</h2></summary>
+<summary><h2>What is the macOS Monterey Ruby version?</h2></summary>
 <p>
-Ruby version 2.6.3 is on macOS Big Sur as the <a href="/faq/do-not-use-mac-system-ruby/index.html">"system" Ruby</a>.
-The pre-installed Ruby 2.6.3 is an older Ruby version.
+Ruby version 2.6.8 is on macOS Monterey as the <a href="/faq/do-not-use-mac-system-ruby/index.html">"system" Ruby</a>.
+The pre-installed Ruby 2.6.8 is an older Ruby version.
 Ruby 3.0.1 is the newest Ruby version.
 Most developers use a software version manager to install a newer Ruby version for developing software on a Mac.
 </p>
 </details>